patocl/AKS-Utils/docs/appgateway-ingress.md

 If you want more info related to this Controller review <https://github.com/patocl/application-gateway-kubernetes-ingress>

+if you want investigate what is Ingress Controller <https://kubernetes.github.io/ingress-nginx>

 ## How to install

 If you want detailed documentation please review too <https://azure.github.io/application-gateway-kubernetes-ingress>